arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 It is recommended to update the NDP120 processor firmware and the built-in speech recognition model to the latest release.
 Follow these three steps to complete the update process:

 1. Upload the `Syntiant_upload_fw_ymodem` sketch.
 This sketch can be found in the board's built-in examples by navigating to **File -> Examples -> NDP -> Syntiant_upload_fw_ymodem**. **Remember to select the board in the Arduino IDE first before navigating to the examples**.
+2. After uploading the sketch, **format your board's external Flash memory** before uploading the updated NDP120 processor firmwares files.
+You can do this by navigating to the Arduino IDE Serial Monitor and typing `F` and then Enter.
-2. Extract [this .zip file](assets/nicla_voice_uploader_and_firmwares.zip), which contains the compiled uploaders for various operating systems, and the updated NDP120 processor firmware and speech recognition model, in a known location on your computer.
+3. Extract [this .zip file](assets/nicla_voice_uploader_and_firmwares.zip), which contains the compiled uploaders for various operating systems, and the updated NDP120 processor firmware and speech recognition model, in a known location on your computer.
-3. Open a new terminal in the location where the .zip file was extracted and execute the following command:
+4. Open a new terminal in the location where the .zip file was extracted and execute the following command:

     ```
-    ./syntiant-uploader send -m "Y" -w "Y" -p $portName $filename
+    syntiant-uploader send -m "Y" -w "Y" -p $portName $filename
     ```

     Replace `portName` and `filename` with the relevant information.
-Three different files must be uploaded to the board by executing the following three commands:
+Three different files must be uploaded to the board by executing the following three commands, for example in Windows the commands are the following:

     ```
     ./syntiant-uploader send -m "Y" -w "Y" -p COM6 mcu_fw_120_v91.synpkg